Quansight-Labs/quansight-labs-site/posts/2020/11/design_in_open_source.md

 questions, attaching a lot of images, and requesting changes.
 They sound like they understand the project, but they don't have the contributor tag and there isn't any record of them working directly with the project.
-In fact, there's barely anything at all on their Github profile.
+In fact, there's barely anything at all on their GitHub profile.
 Who could it be?
 Probably a designer.

 **IPF:** In my experience, communities have always been welcoming of design